-- The cartels and the drug trade fuel rampant violence in Mexico, contributing to its tens of thousands of homicides every year.
+- The cartels and the drug trade fuel rampant violence in Mexico, contributing to the country’s tens of thousands of homicides every year.

 - Since Mexico launched a war on the cartels in 2006, the United States has provided it with billions of dollars in security and counternarcotics assistance.

-Mexican authorities have been waging a war against drug trafficking organizations (DTOs) for more than a decade, but with limited success.
-Thousands of Mexicans, including politicians, students, and journalists, continue to die in the conflict every year.
-The country has seen over three hundred thousand homicides since antidrug campaigns began in 2006.
-In 2018, homicides, many linked to drug cartels, hit a new high of almost thirty-six thousand.
-This trend continued in 2019, with about ninety murders daily.
+Mexican authorities have been waging a deadly battle against drug cartels for more than a decade, but with limited success.
+Thousands of Mexicans—including politicians, students, and journalists—die in the conflict every year.
+The country has seen more than three hundred thousand homicides since 2006, when the government declared war on the cartels.

-Successive U.S. administrations have partnered closely with Mexico in this fight, providing billions of dollars for Mexico to modernize its security forces, reform its judicial system, and make other investments.
-Washington has also sought to stem the flow of illegal drugs into the United States by bolstering security on its southern border, although a debate has flared over the utility of expanding the physical barrier there.
+The United States has partnered closely with its southern neighbor in this fight, providing Mexico with billions of dollars to modernize its security forces, reform its judicial system, and make other investments.
+Washington has also sought to stem the flow of illegal drugs into the United States by bolstering security along its border.

 What drugs do the cartels traffic?